lexicHQ/docs/index.rst

 ====================  ==========================

-The Recime Cloud gives you full advantage of the range of structured and rich message types these channels have to offer, all via one easy-to-use and consistent API.
+The Recimē Cloud gives you full advantage of the range of structured and rich message types these channels have to offer, all via one easy-to-use and consistent API.
 When new features are released by channels, Recime stays up to date and helps you take advantage of the new functionality with little or no changes to your existing code.

 We're Here to Help!